hughbord/maxx/README.md

 * Check if the list caching is good for v6 and v4

 * Persisting iptables rules and ipset lists on reboot (iptables-persistent)
-* Clean up the functions/scripts into their own files

 * DOCKER support (workaround, after running iptables restart docker)
  * Docker command or script to generate the pure docker IPTABLES rule

-* Check if binaries exist / Better method to check our variables and stuff, exit gracefully

 ```
 if ! exists curl && exists egrep && exists grep && exists ipset && exists iptables && exists sed && exists sort && exists wc ; then